 NB: not all modules are available every year - please check to see which modules are on offer.

 Core modules must be passed in order to proceed to the following year of study.

-Choose module to the value of 30 credits from List A or B.
+Choose a module to the value of 15 credits from the following:

-Choose modules to the value of 30 credits from List B or an Open Option.
+Choose module(s) to the value of 30 credits from list A or list C

 List A: South Asian Language Modules

 The list below indicates the pathway along which students can progress as they do their South Asian language modules.
 Students may not take more than one language module at elementary level in any given year.

 List B: Introductory Module on Aspects of South Asian History and Culture